Open Management of Complex Ureterovaginal Fistulas

 • Consideration should be given to lysis of adhesions before proceeding with fistula closure and ureteral reimplantation.

 Furthermore, anatomical distortion caused by previous surgeries can significantly alter the surgical field.
 For example, a prior hysterectomy may have altered the relationship between the ureters and vagina, making identification and dissection more challenging.
 Radiation therapy can lead to fibrosis and vascular compromise, further complicating the procedure.
 Addressing these anatomical challenges requires careful planning and adaptation of the surgical approach.
 Utilizing preoperative imaging to map out the distorted anatomy is essential.
 Sometimes a staged approach – separating adhesion lysis from fistula repair – may be beneficial to reduce operative time and improve patient safety.
+In challenging cases involving significant pelvic distortion, exploring combined approaches like those detailed in combined open and robotic pelvic management may be beneficial.

 Postoperative Care and Surveillance